KatCote/CSChat/README.md

 Client commands:

-`/changename` - Change client name to NotNull (or space at all) for all clients and on a server.
+`/changename` - Change client name to NotNull (or space at all) for all clients and on a server

-`/exit` - Exit chat from both sides.
+`/exit` - Exit chat from both sides

 `/motd` - Set MOTD for new clients

+`/help` - Show page with all commands

 Server commands: